Piket564/UserbotTG---Old-Version/README.md

 . . .
 ```
-Now you can use this simple [php.sh](https://daniil.it/php.sh "php.sh") tool made by [Daniil Gentili](https://daniil.it/ "Daniil Gentili") for installing all the other stuff for MadelineProto.
+Or, you can use this simple [php.sh](https://daniil.it/php.sh "php.sh") tool made by [Daniil Gentili](https://daniil.it/ "Daniil Gentili") for installing all the other stuff for MadelineProto.

 After that in a empty direcory:
 ```